bobril/bobril.github.io/md/more-tutorials/07-hooks.md

 ## Why hooks
 First of all let's say that old ways of writing components are not deprecated.
 They are still valid but as we all know they have its problems.
 Hooks are here to try solve theese problems.
 Mostly the problems which are connected with design patterns for code reuse.
 Mainly high order components (HOC) and render props.
 Because when we use this type of component composition we create indirection.
 The indirection can be on DOM level or on the component level, which means in VDOM.
 This don't have to be always bad.
 But it's sometimes hard to debug and get know what is going on when there are for example multiple HOCs on top of our component.
 So it's good to have a way how to avoid it.

 Let's show usage of hook on example.
 The implementation of useCursorCoordinates is not important currently, just focus on the idea.
 At component level we want to have access to the cursor position on the screen.
-To get it only thing which we have to do is call useCursorCoordinates
+So we follow our idea and just call function which returns value we want.
+And what is the best.
+Hook takes care about rerendering component every time the cursor position change.

 <!-- # from-file: ../../examples/hooks/examples/coordinates.tsx -->